Lords due for reform, says minister as Johnson asks new peers to defer take-up

 A Cabinet minister has said he believes the House of Lords is due for reform, “not least” owing to its size, as details emerged of the MPs expected to be granted peerages in Boris Johnson’s resignation honours list.

-The politicians are all understood to have agreed to put off heading to the Lords until the end of the current Parliament to spare Rishi Sunak the challenges.
+The politicians are all understood to have agreed to put off heading to the Lords until the end of the current Parliament to spare Prime Minister Rishi Sunak the poll challenges.

+No 10 would not say whether it is feasible for an MP to continue sitting after being offered a peerage.

 Former culture secretary Nadine Dorries is expected to be on Mr Johnson’s resignation honours list.

-The Times suggested that so too are Cop26 President Alok Sharma, Scottish Secretary Alister Jack and former minister Nigel Adams.
+So too are Cop26 president Alok Sharma, Scottish Secretary Alister Jack and former minister Nigel Adams, according to The Times.

-Sources close to Mr Johnson did not deny the report, which also said his former chief of staff Dan Rosenfield, deputy Ben Gascoigne and advisers Ross Kempsell and Charlotte Owen will get peerages.
+Sources close to Mr Johnson did not deny the report, which also said his former chief of staff Dan Rosenfield, deputy Ben Gascoigne and advisers Ross Kempsell and Charlotte Owen will get seats in the Lords.

 Asked if he believes it is appropriate that service to a prime minister should be rewarded in this way, Mr Stride said it would not be right for him to “start opining on individual appointments”.